 Connecting with Clients: Kansas City Attorney Neil Sader

 Unfazed by the sudden specialization, Sader went to work.
-“I began to dig in and learn as much as I could about bankruptcy law, and began meeting with clients right away,” he says.
-“I’ve been doing bankruptcy ever since.”
+“I began to dig in and learn as much as I could about bankruptcy law,” he says.
+“I began meeting with clients right away and have been doing bankruptcy ever since.”

 Sader, a former city councilman, says that client interaction is one of his favorite parts of his legal career.
-“I’m a people person, and I know when I connect with people.
-I know that I’ve made a difference in a lot of people’s lives.
-I enjoy connecting with people, and that’s where I get my sense of fulfillment.”
+“I am a people person, and I know when I connect with people.
+I know that I have made a difference in a lot of people’s lives.
+I enjoy connecting with people, and that is where I get my sense of fulfillment.”

 “They were intended to prevent people from using the bankruptcy laws.
 In my opinion, as a result, I think the housing crisis really evolved out of that—I think the lenders thought they were bulletproof.”

 In addition to focusing on clients, Sader believes attorneys should also take care to protect themselves.
 “At all costs, disclose, disclose, disclose,” he says.
 “Guard your reputation and your credibility, as these are the most important assets you have as a practitioner.”

-At the Sader Law Firm we tell our clients “Bankruptcy is NOT for people with no money; it is for people with something to protect.”
+At the Sader Law Firm we tell our clients, “Bankruptcy is NOT for people with no money; it is for people with something to protect.”
 We can help protect you from financial trouble so you do not lose income, savings, assets, retirement accounts, your home or personal possessions.